The Hon Dame Silvia Cartwright, PCNZM, DBE, QSO

-Gehan Gunasekara (Deputy-chair and Secretary) is an Associate Professor in the Department of Commercial Law at the University of Auckland Business School, specialising in the areas of franchising law and privacy law.
+Gehan Gunasekara (Chair) was, together with Marie Shroff (see below), instrumental in launching Privacy Foundation New Zealand, serving as its inaugural Secretary and Deputy-chair.
+He is an Associate Professor in the Department of Commercial Law at the University of Auckland Business School, where he specialises in the areas of franchising law and privacy law.
 He has published many articles on both information privacy and franchising in New Zealand and overseas and is a regular commentator in national media.
 He was a member of the academic reference committee for the Review of Privacy by the New Zealand Law Commission completed in 2011, advising it on reform of the Privacy Act 1993.
 His research on cross-border personal information flows has been cited by both the New Zealand and Australian Law Commissions as well as by the Canadian Privacy Commissioner.

-Kathryn Dalziel is a partner at Taylor Shaw in Christchurch specialising in privacy and employment law as well as civil litigation and professional ethics.
+Kathryn Dalziel (Joint Secretary) is in law practice on her own account as a barrister in Christchurch specialising in privacy and employment law as well as civil litigation and professional ethics.
 In her legal career which has spanned over 25 years, she has worked as a senior Crown prosecutor as well as a lecturer in privacy, employment law and legal ethics at the University of Canterbury.
 Kathryn has been presenting seminars on behalf of the Office of the Privacy Commissioner since 1996, is the author of “Privacy in Schools”, co-authored the chapters on Health Information and Employment Law in “Health Care and the Law (5th ed)” and co-authored “Ethics, Professional Responsibility and the Lawyer (3rd ed)”.
 Kathryn is a member of the New Zealand Law Society Human Rights and Privacy Committee and a member of IPPANZ.
 She regularly presents at conferences and seminars on privacy law and is a popular media commentator on privacy issues, including updates on NZ privacy law for Data Guidance in the United Kingdom.

-Katrine Evans has recently developed a specialist privacy practice as part of Hayman Lawyers in Wellington.
-She regularly writes on privacy topics, teaches privacy at postgraduate level at Victoria University and is an active member of the Law Society’s Human Rights and Privacy Committee.
+Katrine Evans (Joint Secretary) has a specialist privacy practice as part of Hayman Lawyers in Wellington.
+She regularly writes and speaks on privacy topics, and is an active member of the Law Society’s Human Rights and Privacy Committee.
 From 2004-2015 she was Assistant Privacy Commissioner, including being the Commissioner’s legal counsel.